jbottel/TARS/README.md

 vi/nano/emacs settings.py
 ```

 You will likely want to keep `DEBUG = True` while TARS is in development.
-You'll need to set `KODI_URI` to the HTTP address that Kodi is serving up the JSON-RPC API, for example, `KODI_URI = 'http://10.0.0.1:8080'`.
-It's important to keep in mind that the images served up by TARS refer to this URI as well, so consider using a URI that can be accessed across your network.
+You'll need to set `JSONRPC_URI` to the HTTP address that Kodi is serving up the JSON-RPC API, for example, `JSONRPC_URI = 'http://10.0.0.1:8080'`.
+You'll also want to set `KODI_URI` to the HTTP address that a client web browser can use to access Kodi's image library via HTTP.

 Run TARS
 ```